 - (a) Positions and Duties.
-Executive will serve as Chief Medical Officer of the Company.
-Executive will render such business and professional services in the performance of Executive's duties, consistent with Executive's position within the Company, as shall reasonably be assigned to Executive by the Company's Chief Executive Officer.
+As of the Effective Date, Executive will serve as Chief Financial Officer of the Company.
+Executive shall render such business and professional services in the performance of Executive's duties, consistent with Executive's position within the Company, as shall reasonably be assigned to Executive by the Company's Chief Executive Officer.
+Executive will be based at the Company's headquarters in New York, NY.
 The period of Executive's at-will employment under the terms of this Agreement is referred to herein as the "Employment Term." - (b) Obligations.
 During the Employment Term, Executive will perform Executive's duties faithfully and to the best of Executive's ability and will devote Executive's full business efforts and time to the Company.
-For the duration of the Employment Term, Executive agrees not to actively engage in any other employment, occupation or consulting activity for any direct or indirect remuneration without the prior approval of the Company's Chief Executive Officer. - 2.
+For the duration of the Employment Term, Executive agrees not to actively engage in any other employment, occupation or consulting activity for any direct or indirect remuneration without the prior approval of the Company's Chief Executive Officer.
+For clarity, service on a not-for-profit board of directors shall not be considered engagement in other employment, occupation or consulting activities. - 2.
 At-Will Employment.
-Subject to Sections 7, 8, and 9 below, the parties agree that Executive's employment with the Company will be "at-will" employment and may be terminated at any time with or without cause or notice, for any reason or no reason.
+Subject to Sections 7, 8, and 9 below, the Parties agree that Executive's employment with the Company will be "at-will" employment and may be terminated at any time with or without cause upon written notice, for any reason or no reason.
 Executive understands and agrees that neither Executive's job performance nor promotions, commendations, bonuses or the like from the Company give rise to or in any way serve as the basis for modification, amendment, or extension, by implication or otherwise, of Executive's employment with the Company.